 According to the Cayman Islands Traffic Law, “persons from countries stated under the Geneva Convention are allowed to drive in other listed countries, on a current valid foreign driver’s licence of the same vehicle group.
 That is: a visitor to the Cayman Islands can drive on their foreign licence without purchasing a separate permit, as long as their licence is valid and they are qualified to drive the same vehicle type at home.
 Visitors who do not have a domestic licence from a Convention country – or an international driver’s permit – must pass a written and road test before they are allowed to drive in the Islands.”

 Foreign drivers are advised to be particularly careful when driving in the Cayman Islands, and especially so if not used to driving on the left-hand side of the road.
 The Cayman Islands are no different than anywhere else when it comes to driving habits and we certainly have our share of bad drivers.
-We also have our share of "overly courteous" drivers who will seemingly stop for no reason to let you into traffic, even if there is no other vehicle behind them or if traffic in general is "light".
+We also have many overly courteous drivers who will seemingly stop for no reason to let you into traffic, even if there is no other vehicle behind them.

 Grand Cayman has a growing number of roundabouts and these can be particularly tricky to negotiate if you are not used to them.
 Here are some tips for driving on our roundabouts:

 - When entering a roundabout, always give way to traffic already on it

 - Always give way to traffic coming from your right

 - Always use your indicators; right if you’re continuing around and left if you’re exiting

 - Never assume what other drivers on the roundabout are doing, especially if they are not using their indicators.